Please enter your name, email and zip code below to sign up!

-The Salvation Army has been actively serving America?s youth for over 120 years.
-Salvation Army corps community centers offer religious and character-building programs that can include Sunday school, youth troops, music classes, athletics and sporting events, arts and crafts, camping, and more.
+The Salvation Army in Cedar Rapids, IA has been actively serving area youth for over 125 years.
+The Salvation Army offers Christ-based character-building ministries that can include Sunday school, youth troops, sports programs, arts and crafts, camping, and more.

-Many inner-city youths who participate in such programs do not have access or opportunity to have these experiences otherwise.
+Many of the youth who participate in our programs do not have access or opportunities to have these experiences otherwise.
 They have not experienced the peace or safety of camping in the rural countryside.
 Many have never had the opportunity to play a musical instrument, or to make crafts and play competitive games in a protected setting.

-Salvation Army youth programs place special emphasis on activities that encourage character and life skills development.
-Through mentoring and education, disadvantaged children and teens are shown the possibility of a better life.
-Please contact your local Salvation Army for information on youth programs available in your area.
+Salvation Army youth programs place special emphasis on activities that encourage the development of faith, character, and life skills development.
+Through mentoring and education, children and teens are shown the possibility of a future with endless possibilities.

-Located near Peoria.
-Illinois the camp provides a chance for kids to be outdoors, learning new skills and enjoying the recreation a summer camp like Eagle Crest can offer.
+Located near Peoria, IL, the camp provides a chance for kids to be outdoors, learning new skills, and enjoying God's creation.
 Eagle Crest Camp is a ministry of The Salvation Army, that exists to provide an opportunity for all to encounter Jesus Christ and enrich their lives through exposure to God's Word, His Creation, and His People.

 We send many children from ages nine to seventeen to various camps lasting from 5 to 7 days throughout the summer months.

-The summer day camp provides an atmosphere where children can develop or enhance social, emotional, and physical abilities through a variety of activities.
-Operating from June through August some of the activities include: educational guest speakers, swimming, arts and crafts, usa of the computer lab, music, picnics, and tours of area businesses.
+The summer day camp ministry provides an atmosphere where children can develop or enhance social, emotional, and physical abilities through a variety of activities.
+Operating from June through August, some of the activities include chapel, educational guest speakers, swimming, arts and crafts, use of the computer lab, music, picnics, and tours of area businesses.
 This day camp service is available only to children whose parents/guardians are employed or are continuing their formal education on a full-time basis.